Skip to content

 Apostille

-An Apostille confirms authenticity and allows a document (such as a birth certificate) to be accepted by authorities in another country.
+An Apostille confirms the authenticity of a document (such as a birth certificate) and allows it to be accepted by authorities in another country.

 More information on Apostilles and legalisation can be found here.